 African bush daisies are victims of a common horticultural identity crisis.
 Botanists are routinely reclassifying plants as they identify each family and genus more accurately with DNA testing.
 This means plants like African bush daisy may bear the scientific name Gamolepis chrysanthemoides or Euryops chrysanthemoides.
 The important distinction between the two is the latter part of the name.
 This indicates that no matter the name, African bush daisy is a member of our common Chrysanthemum family.
-Some details on how to grow an African bush daisy follow.
+Details on how to grow an African bush daisy follow.

 Euryops Bush Daisy